 The Sensing Receiver subfield is set to 1 to indicate a sensing receiver role for a sensing responder corresponding to the measurement setup ID; and is set to 0 otherwise.

+(#181) The Sensing Transmitter subfield and the Sensing Receiver subfield shall not be set to 0 simultaneously in the same Sensing Measurement Setup Request frame or if present in the same Sensing Measurement Setup Response frame.

 The Sensing Measurement Report subfield is reserved when the Sensing Receiver subfield is set to 0.
 When the Sensing Receiver subfield is set to 1,